drocks1234/EgiArcade/README.md

 ## 🎮 Getting Started

 To play the games, open the `index.html` file in a web browser.
-You'll be greeted with a sleek new main menu where you can choose between Snake and Money Tycoon by clicking the respective buttons.
+You'll be greeted with a sleek new main menu where you can choose between Snake, Money Tycoon, and Simple Painting Game by clicking the respective buttons.

 ## 📖 How to Play